 Data Trespass: Illegal Photographs #s 23-31, 9 Inkjet prints, 58 x 74cm each, 2016.
 Click above to view each image individually.

 The law was ostensibly sponsored by Wyoming’s powerful and economically important cattle ranching industry.
-The volume of cattle is such that pollution of various forms (methane, e. coli bacteria) has permeated the environment on a massive scale (the Colorado river into the Grand Canyon is said to contain e.coli whose source is Wyoming and Montana).
+The volume of cattle is such that pollution of various forms (methane, e. coli bacteria) has permeated the environment on a massive scale (the Green and Colorado rivers into the Grand Canyon is said to contain e.coli whose source is from cattle).
 There are roughly 1.3M cattle and 500k people in the state.
 The law is designed to protect the industry from citizen ‘agents’ who would expose the questionable practices of the industry.
 The law is also in direct conflict with other Wyoming statutes that compel citizens to report nefarious environmental practices.
 It has been constitutionally challenged federally, but was only modified recently in minor ways.

 I travelled to Wyoming with carload of equipment and an assistant in late October 2015.
 My photographs were shot with the intent of directly antagonizing/contravening the Data Trespass statute.
 I had at least 2 conceits in mind:

 • 1.
 It is utterly absurd to prevent anyone making a photograph outside on public land.

 • 2.
 Placing faith in photographs as evidentiary truth is equally absurd.